Hentsa999/JS/011-more-functions/README.md

 # My thoughts on Array`s!

 My understanding so far on Array`s are confusing but also very intresting on how they work and different types of methods.

+# Heads up

+I tried to see what was wrong before clicking on the videos but only noticed the DOM issue